marian-stanciulica/Foodybite/README.md

 Since I wanted to hide all implementation details related to persistence, maintain modularity and decrease the coupling of domain models with a specific framework, I decided to create a separate managed model corresponding to the `User` domain model.

-After deciding to create distinct representation for all domain models, I needed a way to create an one-to-one relationship between a domain model and a managed model.
-The best approach I could find was to create a generic protocol, for domain models to implement, that has the requirements for mapping back and forth.
+After creating distinct representation for all domain models, to establish a one-to-one relationship between domain and managed models, I developed a generic protocol, for domain models to implement, with requirements for mapping between the two models.

 ```swift
 public protocol LocalModelConvertable {